Breast Cancer & Breast Implants

 Can Breast Implants Make It Harder to Find Breast Cancer During Mammography?

-It is vital that the presence of breast implants following breast augmentation at Toronto Cosmetic Clinic is made known to all relevant parties at the clinic or facility prior to the mammogram.
+It is imperative to inform all relevant medical personnel that you have had breast augmentation prior to receiving a mammogram.
 Doing so will ensure an accurate and thorough examination.
 Often, an experienced technician knowledgeable in dealing with breast implants will be appointed.
-They will take the implant into consideration during the procedure and reposition the breast tissue, using special techniques called an “implantation displacement view” to facilitate a full x-ray.
-More views are usually required.
-The implant may be squeezed, but not to the point of serious discomfort.
-Properly done, the risk of breakage or reshaping of the implant is very minimal.
+They will take the implant into consideration during the procedure and reposition the breast tissue, using a special technique known as an “implantation displacement view” to facilitate a full x-ray.
+Also, more scans and angles are usually required compared to a woman without implants.
+The breast implant may be squeezed, but not to the point of serious discomfort.
+Properly done, the risk of rupture, deformation or displacement of the implant is minimal.

-Self-Examination After Breast Augmentation
+Self-Examination after Breast Augmentation

-Even after breast augmentation, completing monthly self-examinations at home is recommended.
+Even after breast augmentation, completing monthly breast self-examinations at home is recommended.
 In fact, because the pressure of the implant creates a smooth surface on the breast, women with breast implants generally find irregularities more easily than women without.

 Following their breast augmentation at Toronto Cosmetic Clinic (TCC), the mental state of patients (including happiness and self-esteem) generally improves considerably.
 During regular follow-up appointments, patients are monitored and evaluated by their surgeons.
 Performed on a routine basis, this is to ensure their overall health, breast implants, and other physiological changes resulting from the procedure are all in working order.